 However, this trope is averted for the actual episode titles, all of which have something to do with the episode itself, though a very large amount of them are "The X".

 The sequel, The Legend of Korra, continued the season titling with its first season, "Air."
-Now that all four elements have been covered, the second season is going to change things up a bit, being called "Spirits."
-The third book will be called "Change."
+After that, since all four elements were been covered, the season are titled "Spirits", "Change", and "Balance".

 The Simpsons name a lot of episodes like "X vs Y".
 "Homer vs. Patty and Selma", "Bart vs Thanksgiving", "Homer vs. Lisa and the Eighth Commandment", "Lisa vs. Malibu Stacy", "Bart vs. Australia", "Homer vs. the Eighteenth Amendment", "The City of New York vs. Homer", etc, etc.